julie-ng/nexus-private-npm-registry/README.md

 # Private NPM Registry for Development

-Setup your own private NPM registry on your local machine.
+Setup your own private NPM registry on your local machine 🤓

+### Introduction

+There's nothing fancy here.
+Why would you set this up?

+- Create own offline cache of official npmjs.org registry
+- You are working on a Node.js module and want to test across code bases without publishing your module and without the additional complexity of git submodules.
+- You work for a large corporation and have no access to internal infrastructure when working remotely 🙋.

-### Nexus 3 Repository Manager
+## Setup Nexus 3

 The [Nexus repository manager](https://hub.docker.com/r/sonatype/nexus3/) is available for free.
 So we'll use that.

-## Setup

 ### 1) Start Nexus in Docker